CrayLabs/SmartSim/README.md

 ## Experiments on HPC Systems

-SmartSim integrates with common HPC schedulers providing batch and interactive launch capabilities for all applications.
+SmartSim integrates with common HPC schedulers providing batch and interactive launch capabilities for all applications:

  - Slurm
  - LSF
  - PBSPro
  - Local (for laptops/single node, no batch)

+In addition, on Slurm and PBS systems, [Dragon](https://dragonhpc.github.io/dragon/doc/_build/html/index.html) can be used as a launcher.
+Please refer to the documentation for instructions on how to insall it on your system and use it in SmartSim.

 ### Interactive Launch Example